Diane Abbott: Early life and career

-Abbott was born to Jamaican parents in Paddington, London, on 27 September 1953.
-Her father worked as a welder and her mother as a nurse.
+Diane Abbott was born on 27 September 1953 in Paddington to Jamaican parents.
+Her father was a welder and her mother a nurse.
 Both of her parents left school at the age of 14.
-She attended Harrow County School for Girls (a grammar school) and then Newnham College, Cambridge, where she read history, achieving a lower second-class degree (2:2).
-At Cambridge, she was supervised by Sir Simon Schama.
+She attended Harrow County School for Girls (a grammar school) and then Newnham College, Cambridge, where she studied history, achieving a lower second-class degree (2:2).
+At Cambridge, one of her supervisors was Simon Schama.